tmk-tran/react-gallery/README.md

 ## Application Instructions

+Due to its inline-styling, this application was designed to be viewed on a smaller size screen, or window in browser.
+Viewing on a full size window may result in wide unused space on each side of images.
+More design to come!

 Please review the database.sql file for information on how to create a database for this application.

 - To view image description, click either the image itself, or the button below, located to the bottom right of the image.